 - Eat a lot of oatmeal.

 - Make your own household items like cleaners, and self-care items.
-Coconut oil, and a variety of essential oils, baking soda, apple cider vinegar, saves you money and eliminates toxicities.
+Coconut oil, baking soda, apple cider vinegar, saves you money and eliminates toxicities.

 - Have a one year food storage, or at least three months!
 When you can buy something cheap, stock up.
 (Having a budget and allowing for food storage helps you build up a great storage.)